Discover luxury living for the over 50’s at The Somerset’s June open days | The Newspaper |

 Address: 136 Bizweni Ave, Somerset West, 7130

-For more information please contact CPOA Head Office at 021 686 7830 or info@cpoa.org.za.
+For more information please contact CPOA Head Office at 021 686 7830 or [email protected].